Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          *
          * @param index The index.
          *
-         * @result result1 The row of the table at the index.
+         * @result row The row of the table at the index.
          *
          * @example
          * pipeline example {